Rockingham County, Virginia: Geography

 According to the U.S. Census Bureau, the county has a total area of 853 sqmi, of which 849 sqmi is land and 4.3 sqmi (0.5%) is water.
 It is the third-largest county in Virginia by land area.
-Large portions of the county fall within the Shenandoah National Park to the east and George Washington National Forest to the west, and therefore are subject to development restrictions.
-The county stretches west to east from the peaks of easternmost Alleghany mountains to the peaks of the Blue Ridge mountains, encompassing the entire width of the Shenandoah Valley.
-Rockingham is bisected by another geographic formation, Massanutten Mountain stretching from just east of Harrisonburg, VA to a few miles southwest of Front Royal, VA in Warren County, VA.
-Massanutten Mountain splits the central Shenandoah Valley as the German River and the North Fork Shenandoah River flow on its western side and the South Fork flows on the eastern.
+Large portions of the county fall within the Shenandoah National Park to the east and George Washington National Forest to the west and are therefore subject to developmental restrictions.
+The county stretches west to east from the peaks of easternmost Allegheny Mountains to the peaks of the Blue Ridge Mountains, encompassing the entire width of the Shenandoah Valley.
+Rockingham is bisected by another geographic formation, Massanutten Mountain, which stretches from just east of Harrisonburg to a few miles southwest of Front Royal in Warren County.
+Massanutten Mountain splits the central Shenandoah Valley, as the German River and the North Fork Shenandoah River flow on its western side, while the South Fork flows to the east.